 To learn how to manage audit logs for activities in Adobe Admin Console, refer to the following document.

 This guide covered how to manage audit logs in Experience Platform.
-For more information on how to monitor Platform activities, see the documentation on Observability Insights and monitoring data ingestion.
+For more information on how to monitor Experience Platform activities, see the documentation on Observability Insights and monitoring data ingestion.

 To reinforce your understanding of audit logs in Experience Platform, watch the following video: